-In terms of gathering views from potentially affected groups with respect to both environmental effects of the project and the potential adverse impacts of the project on potential or established section 35 rights, including title and related interests, the EIS will document:
+In terms of gathering views from potentially affected groups with respect to environmental effects of the project, the EIS will document:

-- VCs suggested by groups for inclusion in the EIS, whether they were included, and the rationale for any exclusions; - specific suggestions raised by each group for mitigating the effects of changes to the environment on Indigenous peoples or accommodating potential adverse impacts of the project on potential or established section 35 rights, including title and related interests; - views expressed by each group on the effectiveness of the mitigation or accommodation measures; - from the proponent's perspective, any potential cultural, social and/or economic impacts or benefits to each group identified that may arise as a result of the project.
-Include the perspectives of potentially affected groups where these were provided to the proponent by the groups; - any other comments, specific issues and concerns raised by potentially affected groups and how they were responded to or addressed; - changes made to the project design and implementation directly as a result of discussions with potentially affected groups; - where and how Aboriginal traditional knowledge was incorporated into the environmental effects assessment (including methodology, baseline conditions and effects analysis for all VCs) and the consideration of potential adverse impacts on potential or established section 35 rights, including title and related interests, and related mitigation measures; and any additional issues and concerns raised by potentially affected groups in relation to the environmental effects assessment and the potential adverse impacts of the project on potential or established section 35 rights, including title and related interests.
+- VCs suggested by groups for inclusion in the EIS, whether they were included, and the rationale for any exclusions; - specific suggestions raised by each group for mitigating the effects of changes to the environment on Aboriginal peoples; - views expressed by each group on the effectiveness of the mitigation; - from the proponent's perspective, any potential cultural, social and/or economic impacts or benefits to each group identified that may arise as a result of the project.
+Include the perspectives of potentially affected groups where these were provided to the proponent by the groups; - any other comments, specific issues and concerns raised by potentially affected groups and how they were responded to or addressed; - changes made to the project design and implementation directly as a result of discussions with potentially affected groups; - where and how Aboriginal traditional knowledge was incorporated into the environmental effects assessment (including methodology, baseline conditions and effects analysis for all VCs); and - any additional issues and concerns raised by potentially affected groups in relation to the environmental effects assessment.

 The Agency recommends the proponent create a tracking table of key issues raised by each group, including the concerns raised related to the project, proposed mitigation measures, and where appropriate, a reference to the proponent's analysis in the EIS.
-Information provided related to potential adverse impacts on potential or established section 35 rights will be considered by the Crown in meeting its common law duty to consult obligations as set out in the Updated Guidelines for Federal Officials to Fulfill the Duty to Consult (2011).